Almond Butter Protein Balls

 almond butter protein balls stacked in a bowl

-Energy balls are probably our most made grab and go snack in our house.
+Energy balls are our favorite grab and go snack to prep for the week.

-They freeze beautifully, are so quick to throw together, and packed full of protein and healthy fats to keep you satisfied.
+They freeze beautifully, are so quick to throw together, and packed full of protein and fats to keep you satisfied.
+I am always coming up with new protein ball recipes because they are really the perfect snack!

 ingredients needed to make almond butter energy balls